unlaunch/javascript-sdk/README.md

 var ldclient = LDClient.initialize('test-client-*************', user, options);
 ```

-8. Wait for the client to get ready
+8. Wait for the client to get ready.
+Use variation method to get the variation

 ```javascript
 ldclient.on('ready', function() {